This month, you have seen insight into our sponsees business, more importantly, why we love her work so much!

 As she reimagined and reinvented our used and old plastic, she began to create beautiful pieces of art.
 These pieces of art can be seen on the gallery on her website (this will be linked below).

-From this, Jessica’s designs and ideas developed and evolved, from this she now designs, innovates, and creates the beautifully contemporary and eco -friendly lamps which she now creates and sells.
+From this, Jessica’s designs and ideas developed and evolved, from this she now designs, innovates, and creates the beautifully contemporary and eco-friendly lamps which she now creates and sells.

-Jessica then went on to study Textile design at Norwich University of the arts.
+Jessica then went on to study Textile Design at Norwich University of the arts.
 From this, she successfully went on to develop and learn many new and exciting skills that she frequently reflects onto her work and creations.

 These skills have been developed into her most recent eco-friendly collection.
-A series of lamps and light fittings created from used plastic milk bottles.
+A series of lamps and light fittings were created from used plastic milk bottles.
 All the milk bottles and plastic have been and are continually collected from Jessica’s local cafes, restaurants, and businesses.
 Not only this, but she also collects bottles from her family and friends who support her greatly throughout her business.

 Techspire solutions, as part of the sponsorship with Jessica Mae studio provided her with 3 key products and services, all of which are available to you!